Glossary of key terms used with scholarships

 First year undergraduate student

-A student starting the first year of their undergraduate degree, who has not enrolled at another tertiary institution since finishing secondary school.
+A student starting the first year of their undergraduate degree, who has not enrolled at another tertiary institution since finishing secondary schooling.

 A period, between the end of a former student’s last school year and the beginning of an academic year of the university, spent by the former student in non-academic activities.
 Considered to be of no more than 12 months’ duration.

-An award made in support of study-related activies, such as travel, conference attendance, etc.
+An award made to contribute to expenses related to study, such as travel, conference attendance, or equipment purchase.

 A student with indigenous descent from any of the following islands: Samoa, American Samoa, Tonga, Cook Islands, Niue, Tokelau, Fiji, Rotuma, Solomon Islands, Vanuatu, New Caledonia, Papua New Guinea, Kiribati, Tuvalu, Palau, Marshall Islands, Federated States of Micronesia, Wallis and Futuna, Hawaii, French Polynesia, Rapanui (Easter Island).